ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-2.md

 filtersLibName = os.path.join(rootPath, "Dependencies\\Arm64EC-release\\Filters.dll")
 ```

 Then, you can launch the Python app.
-Go to the Main-app folder and type
+Go to the Main-app folder and type:
 ```console
 python main.py
 ```